La Révolution française (film): Plot

 Robespierre confers with Danton and considers a new Revolutionary Tribunal, despite them being branded as dictators.
-Marat is brought before the tribunal and acquitted, as Danton knew he would be.
+Marat is brought before the tribunal on charges of inciting public hysteria and is acquitted, as Danton knew he would be.
 However, Danton drives out the Girondins from his office, including Brissot.
 In another conference with Robespierre, Danton announces that he wants Brissot executed.
 Armed citizens surround the Convention and drive out Brissot and his supporters.
 Soon after, a young woman named Charlotte Corday hears a speech criticizing and denouncing Marat, and decides to act.
-She manages to get into Marat's room and stabs Marat whilst he is writing for a newspaper in his bathtub, killing him instantly.
+She manages to get into Marat's room and stabs him whilst he is writing for a newspaper in his bathtub, killing him instantly.
 During Marat's funeral, Robespierre proposes new granaries for the starving populace to resounding support (Corday is afterward executed offscreen).

 On 15 October 1793, Marie Antoinette is escorted by her guards to the Revolutionary Tribunal for her trial.
 She is asked by the court on who provided the carriage for their flight to Varennes, where she replies with Count Alex von Fersen.
 Jacques Hébert then testifies before the court that whilst he was interrogating Citizen Simon, the latter had said he had seen the boy do "indecent and harmful acts", and then questioned him on who had taught him these things, to the young Capet admitting it was his mother and aunt, also admitting he had been forced to sleep with both of them, and that they "committed acts of debauchery", to which Marie Antoinette responds with an emotional appeal to all mothers in the room, crying out that "Nature itself reels from such an accusation".
 Antoinette is then convicted and condemned to death, and is executed the next day on October 16.
 Marie maintains great dignity and courage during her execution.